-For two semesters, the recipient shall receive eighty per cent of salary if there are no grants from outside sources or if grants from outside sources do not exceed twenty per cent of salary.
-If there are grants from outside sources exceeding twenty per cent of salary and if there are no extraordinary expenses associated with the proposed research, the recipient shall receive the difference between full salary and the grants from outside sources.
-If there are grants from outside sources exceeding twenty per cent of salary and if there are extraordinary expenses associated with the proposed research, the recipient may request the Dean of the Faculty to have the sum of the stipend received from the College and grants from outside sources exceed salary.
+For two semesters, the recipient shall receive eighty per cent of salary if there are no grants from outside sources or if grants from outside sources do not exceed twenty per cent of salary and if there are grants from outside sources exceeding twenty per cent of salary and if there are no extraordinary expenses associated with the proposed research, the recipient shall receive the difference between full salary and the grants from outside sources.
+If there are grants from outside sources exceeding twenty per cent of salary and if there are extraordinary expenses associated with the proposed research, the recipient shall receive the difference between full salary and the grants from outside sources.
+If there are grants from outside sources exceeding twenty per cent of salary and if there are extraordinary expenses associated with the proposed research, the recipient may request the Dean of the Faculty to have the sum of the stipend received from the College and grants from outside sources exceed eighty per cent of salary.
 In no case, however, shall the stipend from the College exceed eighty per cent of salary.